 2. Mosquitoes can find humans by the sense of their heat or smell of the foot.

 3. An eagle can see its prey from a distance of two kilometers.

-4. Some animals can behave differently if it can sense some natural calamity may occur.
+4. Some animals can behave differently if they sense some natural calamity may occur.

-The NCERT Solutions for Chapter 1- Super Senses helps students in determining the functions of the different sense organs of the human body.
-This was a short summary of the class 5 EVS chapter 1 NCERT solutions.
-To learn more about the chapters refer to the solution given below.
+The NCERT Solutions for Chapter 1 – Super Senses help students determine the functions of the different sense organs of the human body.
+This was a short summary of Class 5 EVS Chapter 1 NCERT solutions.
+To learn more about other chapters, refer to the solutions given below.